shermszz/BeatBridge/README.md

     3. Repeat for other migration files as needed.

     If you get errors about existing tables/columns, check the SQL for `IF NOT EXISTS` or adjust as needed.

+- **Testing Last.fm API Integration:**
+    To verify that the song recommendation feature is working correctly:
+    1. Make sure you have set your `LASTFM_API_KEY` in the `.env` file
+    2. Run the test script:
+        ```
+        cd beatbridge-backend
+        python3 test_lastfm.py
+        ```
+    3. If the test passes, the song recommendation feature should work in the frontend
+    4. If the test fails, check your API key and internet connection

 ---